Best AI File Renamer & Batch Rename Tools for Mac in 2026

 | Riffo | Free | N/A | $0 | Free |

-The pricing landscape is more varied than it first appears.
-Zush offers the lowest one-time entry price at $10 for 10,000 renames, and its BYOK option on the free tier makes unlimited renames possible at fractions of a cent per file.
-RenameClick and NameQuick also offer one-time purchase options ($48 and $38 respectively), though at higher price points.
-Riffo stands out as completely free.
-Renamer.ai's subscription model is the most expensive at scale.
+Pricing varies more than it first appears.
+Zush is the lowest one-time entry at $10 for 10,000 renames, and its free-tier BYOK makes unlimited renames possible at fractions of a cent per file.
+RenameClick and NameQuick also offer one-time purchases ($48 and $38).
+Riffo is free.
+Renamer.ai’s subscription is the most expensive at scale — $120/year on the entry plan, up to $1,200/year on Ultimate.

 For users who want to explore free options first, our guide on renaming files with AI for free covers every no-cost path in detail.